shane935/Blog/ChatGPTFeatureFiles.part2.md

 ```

-In general it is a pretty decent starting point for a BDD test suite.
-It has added in cucumber expressions to generalize the statements and has handled the generic arguments in the last scenario outline well.
-You will note that one of the functions has no code in it, if prompted chatGPT will provide this for best results you will need to provide it details of how your site performs pagination.
+This is a pretty decent starting point for a BDD test suite.
+It has added in cucumber expressions to generalize the statements and has handled the generic arguments in the last scenario outline quite well.
+You will note that one of the functions has no code in it, if prompted ChatGPT will provide this, for best results you will need to provide it details of how your site performs pagination.

 As an example the prompt I used